 Today we are going to visit Ramat Gan Safari.
-We will start with Safari Morning Tour and then do a regular visit.
+We will start with the basic info and experience tours and regular visits.
 Let’s begin!

 Avraham Krinitzi, Ramat Gan’s mayor, wanted to establish a park around the city.
 And in 1951 he established Ramat Gan National Park.
 Two years later a small petting corner was created in the park.

 Today the safari extends over an area of around 1000 dunams.
 It has the most extensive collection of animals in the Middle East and is unique all over the world because of the vast herds that graze in the African park.

 The word “Safari” originates from the Swahili language, and it means “a journey.”
 The idea is to invite visitors to join the journey following animals in African Savannah.

 The Safari is located at Hatzvi Avenue 1, Ramat Gan.

 Map of the area: